Post-Graduate Courses

 This one-day course is interactive and intended for practicing surgeons, residents, and healthcare professionals who want to expand their knowledge of endoscopy.
 The morning session will last four hours and consist of lectures on various basic and advanced endoscopic techniques, such as indications, contraindications, complications, and practical methods for these procedures.
 The afternoon session will last four hours and provide a hands-on skills lab for participants to practice basic and advanced endoscopic techniques.
 Breakfast, lunch, and refreshment breaks are included.

 This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification Program of the Royal College of Physicians and Surgeons of Canada and approved by the Canadian Association of General Surgeons.
-You may claim a maximum of 7.5 hours.
+You may claim a maximum of 7.5 hours (3.5 hours for the lecture portion).

 Date: Wednesday, September 17, 2025